 Methane (CH4) is a familiar gas emanating from cow dung.
 Methane's creators are invisible creatures known today as methanaogens, specifically archaea.
-Those producing this gas include Methanobacterium, Methanosarcina, Methanococcus, and Methanospirillum.
+Microbial gas producers include Methanobacterium, Methanosarcina, Methanococcus, and Methanospirillum.

 These minute organisms thrive in anaerobic (oxygen-free) environments, like marshes, intestines and stomachs of cows and other ruminants.
 They're also found in the breakdown of organic materials such as mud and sewage.